 - Ask them why they haven’t left or why they stayed

 - Make assumption about their situation

-- Make judgments, even if you have been through you do not know their situation
+- Make judgments, even if you have been through domestic violence yourself.
+You still, do not know their situation

 - Presume you know how they feel.